neogeographica/quakesounds/README.md

 You can get a quakesounds distribution at the [quakesounds releases page on GitHub](https://github.com/neogeographica/quakesounds/releases).

-quakesounds is a Python 2.6/2.7 application, so it will run on any system that has the necessary Python version.
+quakesounds is a Python application, so it will run on any system that has a compatible version of Python (2.6, 2.7, or 3.x).
 As mentioned above though, you can choose to download a build of quakesounds that has internally-bundled sound utilities for convenience.
 Those utilities are built specifically for OS X or for Windows, so that's why there are unique quakesounds download options for OS X and for Windows.

 To be clear: the quakesounds application itself will still run on any platform, regardless of which flavor you download.
 You can change the configuration so